 If there is a requirement to connect different type of antenna (for example some newer antenna type), it is possible to modify the existing adapter to meet new requirements.

 Antenna extensions for dual polarization are available for bands 10, 11 and 18 GHz using OMT extenders on LEAX-RAy antennas – see overview.
 It enables to double the link capacity by mounting two RAy units on a single antenna with each unit operating in a different polarization.
 OMT extenders need to be quoted as separated items (one extender per antenna).

 Each RAy unit mounted on an OMT extender provides the same technical parameters and same level of service as a unit mounted directly to the antenna (without OMT between) except when both RAys are transmitting and receiving data on identical channels (on identical frequencies).
 In this situation the solution provided using an OMT extender generates slightly poorer SNR and thus higher modulations may become difficult.
 This may influence maximum distance and/or capacity of the link).
 See Application Notes for more details.

-OMT extender allows the customer to install one RAy unit only; in such a case a special kit (part no SET-LEAX-OMT-LID, 6-8 weeks lead time) has to be ordered.
+OMT extender allows the customer to install one RAy unit only; in such a case a special kit (item LEAX-OMT-LID, 6-8 weeks lead time) has to be ordered.
 This kit works as a ‘blind flange’ instead of the 2nd RAy unit.
 It protects the OMT against moisture.
-For details contact RACOM’s Technical Support (email@example.com).
+For details contact RACOM’s Technical Support (firstname.lastname@example.org).

 OMT = Orthomode transducer